Disengaged Employees are Expensive

 So What Can You Do To Stem the Potential Outflow?

+Your responsibility as an leader is to identify areas of employee engagement that need improvement before they become a reason for your talented employees to leave.
 Find out what your employees are thinking!
 Whether you conduct an annual employee engagement survey (our strong recommendation) or have ongoing conversations to take the pulse of your employees, you need to stay on top of what your employees need and want to remain fully engaged.

 The Bottom Line

 Put a talent management strategy in place that addresses the most pressing concerns of your top talent and make sure they know what you are doing and why.
 The simple act of acknowledging that there are disengaged employees and that increasing employee engagement is a key part of the overall business strategy will begin to make a difference.
-Then establish transparent goals and report regularly on your progress.
+Then establish transparent goals, take action, and report regularly on your progress.

 To learn more about engaging and retaining top talent, download the 3 Key Top Talent Retention Strategies You Need to Know Before it is Too Late